About the Tegan and Sara Foundation

 Tegan and Sara have openly identified as queer since the beginning of their career in 1998, and have been outspoken feminist advocates for LGBTQ equality and gender justice.
 The essential message that underpins their worldview and identity is inclusion.
-They are board members of the Girls Rock Camp Foundation and have supported several LGBTQ organizations over the past two decades.
 The Tegan And Sara Foundation is an extension of their work, identity and longstanding commitment to supporting and building progressive social change.

 What does the Tegan and Sara Foundation do?

 The Tegan and Sara Foundation utilizes Tegan and Sara's popularity and reach to raise awareness and funds for LGBTQ issues and organizations.
 Recognizing that great inequities exist and that we are stronger together, the Foundation activates and unites influencers, fans and organizations to address the cultural and institutional barriers that oppress queer women.

 While the LGBTQ community has won significant battles in recent years, including marriage equality, the fight for LGBTQ rights is far from over.
 The Tegan and Sara Foundation raises funds for outstanding and typically underfunded organizations such as those listed in the donations section, and conducts programs such as convening leading queer women from varied sectors to learn, network and collaborate.